danidiaz/users-mysql-haskell/README.md

 # users-mysql-haskell

-This library is a backend driver for the "users" library, using mysql-haskell.
+This library is a mysql-haskell backend for the "users" library.

 # Differences with other "users" backends